jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Attacking

-Attacking is a task for which you do not have to make a test.
+Attacking is a task that does not require a test.
 To **attack**, roll your weapon's steal die and subtract your opponents protection.
 Deal what's left as harm—first to hit points, then to BOD.

 When more than one person attacks a single target or when attacking with multiple weapons, roll all steel dice and use the highest single die result.